-Chief Rountree will present the Winston-Salem Police Department's Medal of Valor to Police Officer Michael P. Moore on Thursday, August 21, at 9 p. m. in the Public Safety Center Auditorium.
+Chief Rountree presented the Winston-Salem Police Department's Medal of Valor to Police Officer Michael P. Moore on Thursday, August 21, at 9 p. m. in the Public Safety Center Auditorium.

 The Medal of Valor is presented to officers who performed in a manner that far exceeded department standards, and; performed unselfishly without regard for personal safety, and; prevented an eminent loss of life or serious injury.